 - Less than ½ .25 x (Tuition, Fees, Books and Supplies, Transportation –( No Room/Board, Personal)

-Once the financial aid office has received all required documents, you will receive an AWARD NOTIFICATION LETTER detailing your eligibility for aid.
-You may also receive an email alerting you to check your financial aid award on-line!
-Please be aware that your award package will be based on your eligibility for aid, your enrollment status, as well as the availability of funds.
-Be sure to review all messages associated with your award letter.
+Once your Full Time award has been determined, you will receive an email detailing your eligibility for aid.
+Please be aware that your final award package will be based on your eligibility for aid, your enrollment status, as well as the availability of funds.
 Click here to learn more about award letter procedures and your Rights and Responsibilities as a financial aid student.
 Please note that it is your responsibility to determine if your financial aid awards are enough funding to cover your tuition and fees.
 If not, you will be expected to pay the difference to the college within payment deadlines.

 Checking the Status of My Financial Aid

 Once you are admitted to the College, Brookdale will assign all students with a NET/ID USER NAME and PASSWORD for use of the college’s student online system called MYBROOKDALE.
-Sign on to WEBADVISOR or click on Financial Aid on the top of your screen.
-Check the status of your financial aid and monitor your financial aid processing (documents needed, awards by term, etc.) by accessing the college’s financial aid online system called, Financial Aid Online.
-Log in using the same number as your NET/ID USER NAME and PASSWORD.
-Click here to check your financial aid online.
+Sign on to WEBADVISOR or click on the Financial Aid link.
+Check the status of your financial aid and monitor your financial aid processing (documents needed, awards by term, etc.)

 Tuition & Fees: Once your financial aid is posted to your student account, your disbursement will pay off your semester tuition and fees and any College Store charges.
 If your award is large enough to cover your costs, you will not be required to make a payment.